Starting solids: When is the right time?

 - Cause an aversion to solid foods

-Postponing the introduction of solids — including highly allergenic foods — beyond 4 to 6 months of age hasn't been shown to prevent allergic disease.
-In fact, delaying solid foods might be linked with the development of asthma, hay fever, eczema or food allergies.
+Postponing the introduction of highly allergenic foods, such as peanuts, eggs and fish, beyond 4 to 6 months of age hasn't been shown to prevent eczema, asthma, allergic rhinitis or food allergy.
+In fact, early introduction of peanuts might prevent peanut allergy.

-In addition to age, look for other signs that your baby is ready for solid foods.
+In addition to age, other signs can show you that your baby is ready for solid foods.
 Can your baby hold his or her head in a steady, upright position?
 Can your baby sit with support?
 If you answer yes to these questions and your baby's doctor agrees, you can begin supplementing your baby's liquid diet.